lumliolum/inferinggains/README.md

 ## Code Details

+All the scripts are in `DeepMIMO` folder. `testing` contains some notebooks where we did some testing of different ideas.

 The configuration file is `config.yaml`.
 It has configurations for DNN (`fnn`), autoencoder and varitional autoencoder.
 The code uses pytorch for implementation.

 To run DNN, use